eightlines/FrekvensMatrix/README.md

 FrekvensLEDMatrix.toe is a TouchDesigner file to switch inputs and alter images on the matrix in realtime.
 Well, if 5 FPS counts as realtime.
 Notes are added to the TD File.
 You can download TouchDesigner (Non-Commercial) here: https://derivative.ca/download

 The Arduino script is configured to accept a string of 256 zeros or ones with a \n at the end.
 Once received it will print the screen to the Shift Register.

+Note: Wiring the ribbon cable and hooking up the microcontroller will not affect the default Frekvens program.
+To return to the originally scheduled program, unplug the ribbon cable and plug in the power.
+The Frekvens should return to its normal mode.
+(I am not responsible for any damages to your Frekvens.)